pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 Upgrading the Client
 ---------------------

-Follow these steps to upgrade the PolyLogyx client.
+Follow these steps to upgrade the EclecticIQ client.

 1. Open a command window with administrative privileges.